 Helix's Internal Projections

 Helix's own models suggest the collapse is irreversible in corporate territories without "radical social restructuring" — a phrase they never define publicly because defining it would require admitting the current structure is the cause.
+The document has not been released.
+Three analysts who worked on it have since been reassigned.

 Why the Dregs Still Have Families